Nature Stuff www.mdavid.com.au

 Run the slide show below to see some of the processes involved in producing a giant.

-If you compare the sequence in the slide show above with what's happening now you'll realise that these perfect conditions are unlikely to happen again.
+If you compare the sequence in the slide show with what’s happening now you’ll realise that these perfect conditions are unlikely to happen again.

-There are lots of things stopping them:
+There are lots of things getting in the way.

 When you consider how difficult it is, and how long it takes to make a giant, it seems crazy to chop them all down for woodchips - a product which is basically the same as mulch.
 I visited Tasmania in the early 1990s to see the great forests while it was still possible.
 I'm glad I did, but I also feel sorry for people younger than me who missed the chance, because most of those spectacular forests I saw are already gone.
 I just wish I'd taken more - and better - photos.